dylanbrudey/simplified-dbms/README.md

 # simplified-dbms

-Database management system with SQL-like commands such as CREATE, SELECT, JOIN,etc.
+Database management system with SQL-like commands such as CREATE, SELECT, JOIN, etc.
 It can be used to store data using the following supported data types : integer, float and string.

 ### Purpose